-The emerging Epsom & Ewell Delivery Development Plan Document (DPD) will include development management policies that will help to deliver sustainable growth.
-These may include new policies that expand the requirements set out under Core Strategy Policy CS3.
+The Epsom & Ewell Development Management Policies Document includes policies that will help to deliver sustainable growth.
+These include policy DM4, which expands on the requirements set out under Core Strategy Policy CS3 and will help to protect and enhance biodiversity in new development.